Following up on our discussion of what a PLLC and a PC are, the next logical question is: “when do I have to form as a PLLC or a PC?”

 Many of our clients have come to us after experiencing the frustrating and expensive situation of not receiving their documents from their previous registered agent.
 Sometimes this resulted in them have little or no time to defend a lawsuit.
 And sometimes this resulted in them losing their authority to transact business in Virginia, risking a deal, a license, or protection from individual liability.
 In all cases, they have been frustrated by not receiving a service they paid for either because their previous registered agent was located far from Virginia and took a long time to receive and forward documents, or because their resident agent had a whole nation of clients to try to keep track of, or because their registered agent was offering a “free” or very low cost service and simply could not afford to be responsive and diligent.
 For these reasons, it’s very important to you and your business that you pick a quality Virginia registered agent that will provide the level of service and assistance that you deserve.
 This is why we are here and why we only focus on providing registered agent service in Virginia – our clients are our number one priority and we do everything possible to protect them.

 At Virginia Professional Services, LLC, our core service is providing Virginia registered agent service to our clients.
 But we do more than just serve as a resident agent.
-We can help with other Virginia business things, such as forming a new Virginia company, or preparing a Virginia Operating Agreement for your limited liability company, or even changing the name of your existing Virginia company.
+We can help with other Virginia business things, such as forming a new Virginia company, or preparing a Virginia Operating Agreement for your limited liability company.

 We have a page on our web site that lists of all of the things that we do to help Virginia entrepreneurs every day.
 But if you need something that’s not on that page, please contact us to see if we can help.